BenjaminZekavica/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 3.0.9 (15 December 2016) =

+*Bugs:*

+* Fixed a bug with Conditional Logic that caused conditionally shown/hidden parts to throw a JS error.

 = 3.0.8 (21 November 2016) =